SumitKumarCSE/HTML/Notes.md

 HTML stands for `Hyper Text Markup Language`, which is the most widely used language on web to develop web pages.
-It describe the structure of a web page consists of a series of elements which tells the browser how to display the content.
+It describe the structure of a web page consists of a series of elements which tells the browser how to display the content.<br />
+In HTML, "hypertext" refers to the ability to create links between different web pages or different sections within a web page.
+Hypertext allows users to navigate through interconnected information by clicking on links, which can lead to other pages, documents, or resources.<br />
+A "markup language" is a system for annotating or adding additional information to text in order to provide structure, formatting, or instructions for how it should be displayed or interpreted.
+In the case of HTML, it is a markup language specifically designed for creating web pages.
+HTML uses tags (enclosed in angle brackets) to mark up elements within the document, indicating their purpose and how they should be presented in a web browser.
+The tags define the structure, content, and formatting of the web page, allowing browsers to render it correctly.
 `HTML is not case sensitive`

 ## Basic structure